TheOneTheOnlyDavidBrown/Lagrange/_drafts/a-case-against-the-arrow-function.md

   creditlink:
 ---

-It's not uncommon by any means to have a function call in a callback function.
+It's not uncommon by any means to have a reference to this.somefunction() within the body of an arrow callback.
 For example, in your `success` function on an promise, you may call an `onSuccess` function that handles the logic after the call.
 It can be problematic to use an arrow function as the callback function for `success` because it "loses" the reference to `this`.

 By "losing" what is really happening is that the closure of the arrow function is lexically bound to the `success` function of the promise library (because thats where the function is called).
 Therefore, when you reference `this` in your codebase in your success callback, it is not the `this` you are expecting.